 As your pregnancy progresses, new questions may arise.
 Before each prenatal check-up, make a list of questions and concerns you want to discuss with your doctor or nurse practitioner.
 Topics you may want to address include the following:

-Be aware that an episiotomy should never be done without a medical indication (routine episiotomy is now viewed as doing more harm than good)—this is the position of the American Congress of Obstetricians and Gynecologists and you should expect your provider to voice a similar position.
+Be aware that an episiotomy should never be done without a medical indication.
+Routine episiotomy is now viewed as doing more harm than good.
+This is the position of the American Congress of Obstetricians and Gynecologists, so you should expect your provider to voice a similar position.

 The Lamaze technique teaches women to find strength and comfort during childbirth.
 Classes focus on relaxation methods and controlled breathing patterns to help manage pain.
 They also teach distraction methods, such as focusing on a photo or having a massage from your partner.
 The Lamaze approach is neutral about pain medication.
 Women are encouraged to learn about all options and decide what is right for them.

 The Bradley method is an all-natural approach to birth.
 It stresses the avoidance of medications unless absolutely necessary.
 This method also calls for an active role for the baby's other parent as birth coach.
 Good nutrition and exercise during pregnancy are encouraged.
 Relaxation and deep-breathing techniques are taught to cope with labor pain.

 Many hospitals, birthing centers, and pediatricians’ offices offer open houses for you to meet the staff and tour their facilities.
 Take advantage of these services.